Karlend/midnight-docs/docs/GTA 5/Lua/events.md

 * `OnPrepareTreeNode(node, name, hash)`

 ## `OnDirectXResizeBuffers`

-### Description

-Called when the IDXGISwapChain::ResizeBuffers method is called.
+`Called when the IDXGISwapChain::ResizeBuffers method is called.`

 ### Methods:

 * `OnDirectXResizeBuffers()`

 ## `OnDirectXPresent`

-### Description

-Called when the IDXGISwapChain::Present method is called.
+`Called when the IDXGISwapChain::Present method is called.`

 ### Methods:

 * `OnDirectXPresent()`

 ## `OnWindowProc`

-### Description

-Called when the WindowProc callback is called.
+`Called when the WindowProc callback is called.`

 | Argument | Type | Description                    |
 | -------- | ---- | ------------------------------ |